sqlxpert/lights-off-aws/README.md

-_In accordance with the software license, nothing in this section creates a warranty, an indemnification, an assumption of liability, etc. Use this software entirely at your own risk.
-You are encouraged to evaluate the code, which is open-source._
+_In accordance with the software license, nothing in this section creates a warranty, an indemnification, an assumption of liability, etc. Use this software at your own risk.
+You are encouraged to evaluate the source code._

 <details>
   <summary>View security details</summary>